-Successful businesses know how to tell great stories, and one of the most satisfying is that of the rise of an employee from within the ranks.
+Successful businesses know how to tell great stories and one of the most satisfying is that of the rise of an employee from within the ranks.

 Such stories are useful during recruitment phases (who wouldn’t want to join a company that offers opportunities like that?) but also when describing the business to potential customers.

-If you can tell the story of how someone rose from the role of cleaner to member of the board, potential customers will single your organisation out as being people-focussed and about more than just profit margins.
+If you can tell the story of how someone rose from the role of cleaner to member of the board, potential customers will single your organisation out as being people-focused and about more than just profit margins.

 Unsure whether or not to offer a significant promotion or change of roles to someone within the business?
 Then, tread with caution and consider the following disadvantages you may encounter before making any decisions:

 1. There may be a lack of fresh perspective

 There’s nothing quite like bringing a complete outsider into the team.
 They spot missed opportunities and highlight areas in need of improvement, and they can do so because they’re completely fresh.

 If you recruit from within, there’s a chance old values may persist.
 Even with a significant change of role, the “we’ve always done it this way” mentality could prove problematic from a cultural perspective.